 The gene regulatory network

-The game that cells play, is one of survival and reproduction.
+The game that organisms play, is one of survival and reproduction.
 To this end, the cell regulates the expression of its genes such that the right proteins (and non-coding RNAs etc.) are produced in a timely fashion and in the correct amount.
 One important process is that of genes activating and inhibiting each other’s expression: the gene regulatory network.
 This network is, of course, evolving.
 Understanding network evolution is the core of my research.

 Developmental gene networks

-Developmental processes, such as cell specification and spatial patterning, are known for their intricate gene regulatory networks.
+Developmental processes, such as cell type specification and spatial patterning, are known for their intricate gene regulatory networks.
 During development, cells need to respond to external signals, regulate cell division, and become capable of performing specialized functions.
 Especially animals have evolved an elaborate repertoire of specialized cells.
 In summary, development is an excellent area for studying the evolution of gene networks.
 Moreover, it provides ample room for working with experimentalists.